 Egress Rule for SMTP

 Allocate an IP address from Cato’s IP pool and configure an egress rule for the SMTP traffic.
-We recommend this configuration because it limits personnel who can send email traffic from your assigned IP addresses, this will ensure no black list shall happen.
+We recommend this configuration because it limits personnel who can send email traffic from your assigned IP addresses, this will ensure no blacklist shall happen.

 Troubleshooting Local SMTP Servers